An end-to-end mobile field color reference for designers

 • Can’t easily connect spontaneous inspiration to specific branding projects

-• Manual color picking and organizing feels like unnecessary busywork
+• Manual color picking and organizing feels like unnecessary busy work

 Marcus DeLeon